-This is the fifth year in which % cover estimations of macroalgae have been included as an element of the NMBAQC scheme and the third year for which seagrass has been assessed as a separate entity.
+This is the seventh year in which % cover estimations of macroalgae have been included as an element of the NMBAQC scheme and the five year for which seagrass has been assessed as a separate entity.
 This included a single exercise for macroalgae and one for seagrass both of which were split into three smaller exercises based on methodology.
-The format followed that of previous years (RT01 - RT04).
+The format followed that of previous years (RT01 - RT06).
 Test material was distributed to participating laboratories from which data forms were completed with macroalgae and seagrass % cover results and returned for analysis.

-Thirteen laboratories were issued test material.
-Twelve laboratories completed the % cover macroalgae/seagrass component of the NMBAQC scheme with a total of 24 participants, one laboratory failed to submit any results.
-Of those laboratories submitting results, ten were government organisations and one was a private consultancy.
+Ten laboratories were issued test material.
+All laboratories completed the % cover macroalgae/seagrass component of the NMBAQC scheme with a total of 27 participants.
+Of those laboratories submitting results, all ten were government organisations.
 To ensure consistency between scheme years, each participating laboratory was assigned the same laboratory code as in previous years, except where a laboratory was new to the scheme.
 Individual codes may, however, change slightly due to variations in individual participants.
 Due to the nature of the exercise there was no limit on the number of participants per lab.